Tennessee Layoffs — February 2026

 |---|---|---|---|---|

-The largest notice was filed by Premiere Building Maintenance Corporation at its Knoxville facility, reporting 154 affected workers.
-Premiere Building Maintenance Corporation followed with 154 workers.
+Topping the list was Gxo at its Tennessee facility, reporting 185 affected workers.
+Premiere Building Maintenance followed with 154 workers.

-The trends suggest a easing in workforce disruptions across Tennessee, with filings falling below both recent and year-ago levels.
+These figures highlight a easing in workforce disruptions across Tennessee, with filings falling below both recent and year-ago levels.
+The Healthcare sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Tennessee.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Tennessee WARN notices, browse layoffs by state, or download the full dataset.